Front Page: Traficom

 Implementation

-In accordance with Commission Delegated Regulation (EU) 2019/1603, CORSIA is implemented in the European Union on the basis of the Emissions Trading Directive (2003/87/EC).
+In accordance with Commission Delegated Regulation (EU) 2019/1603, CORSIA is implemented in the European Union on the basis of the Emissions Trading Directive (2003/87/EC) and implemented in Finland through the Emissions Trading Act (1270/2023) (External link) .
 The Finnish Transport and Communications Agency Traficom is responsible for implementing CORSIA in Finland.

-Currently, the aim is to reduce emissions from internal flights in the European Economic Area with the help of the EU emissions trading system for aviation (External link).
-The decision on the potential harmonisation of CORSIA and the EU emissions trading system for aviation will be made in the EU by the end of 2023.
+Currently, the aim is to reduce emissions from internal flights in the European Economic Area also with the help of the EU emissions trading system for aviation (External link)

 Updated